Looking to beat the crowds and enjoy a beautiful European city? Spend one day in Ghent to experience the magic!

 I was lucky to stumble upon Ghent.
 I remember researching the towns in Belgium and the primary three kept popping up: Brussels, Antwerp, and Bruges.
 When I was reading about those towns, Antwerp sounded artsy, Bruges kept getting described as “the Disneyland of Belgium”, and Brussels really only seemed to have a peeing boy statue as its claim to fame.
 Some bloggers here and there would sprinkle in mentions of Ghent, but mostly as a good day trip.
 After exploring further, I decided that I wanted to stay in Ghent.

-Located practically in-between all three cities, it seemed to accomplish the main things I was looking for: 1, convenient to public transportation; 2, less touristy; and 3, inexpensive!
+Located practically in-between all three cities, Ghent seemed to accomplish the main things I was looking for: 1, convenient to public transportation; 2, less touristy; and 3, inexpensive!

 I quickly discovered that Ghent is a hidden gem in Belgium.
 I thoroughly enjoyed my time there, despite being a much lesser-known town in the small country of Belgium.
-If you’re taking a trip to the Benelux region, do yourself a favor and give Ghent a closer look.
+Find out the 15 best things to do in Ghent, Belgium in this complete guide!

 Please note: this post may contain affiliate links.
 What that means is, if you click on a link and make a purchase, I may make a commission at no additional cost to you.
 For more information, please see my Affiliate Disclosure.